-- 1. Students who never attend class (No Shows) during the first fourteen days of class will be purged from the class roster.
+- 1. Students who never attend class ("No Shows") during the first fourteen days of class will be purged from the class roster.
 There will be no academic penalty or impact on the GPA or hours attempted, but if it reduces the hours of enrollment to part-time status, it may have financial aid implications. - 2.
-Students who fail to meet the academic attendance standards and virtually have left a class at the mid-semester mark will receive a grade of WF.
-These are students in regular 3 credit hour classes who have 8 unexcused absences in a MWF class and/or 6 unexcused absences in a TTH class, and have essentially left the class as of mid-semester.
-This means that for MWF classes, they have not been in the class 4 or more class meetings in a row ending at the report date, and for TTH classes they have missed 3 or more class days in a row, ending at the report date.
+Students who fail to meet the academic attendance standards and have left a class at the mid-semester mark will receive a grade of "WF."
+These are students in regular 3 credit hour classes who have 8 unexcused absences in an MWF class and/or 6 unexcused absences in a TTH class and have essentially left the class as of mid-semester.
+This means that for MWF classes, they have not been in class 4 or more class meetings in a row ending at the report date, and for TTH classes they have missed 3 or more class days in a row, ending at the report date.

-Technology Use:

-LeMoyne-Owen College is committed to enhancing student learning through the use of a variety of applicable technology.

-In this course, students will use and be exposed to Python programming and Microsoft Excel.
+Technology Use: LeMoyne-Owen College is committed to enhancing student learning through the use of a variety of applicable technology.
+In this course, students will be able to meet each other via